-Readmission is reserved to the sole discretion of PAUL MITCHELL THE SCHOOL and may require special conditions.
+Readmission is reserved to the sole discretion of Parisian Beauty Academy, A Paul Mitchell Partner School and may require special conditions.

-Readmission requires a personal interview with school administration.
-Reentering students will be placed on 30-day evaluation, during which time they must meet the school's minimum attendance and academic requirements for Satisfactory Academic Progress.
-Students will be evaluated for Satisfactory Academic Progress at the next scheduled evaluation period to determine their new status.
-Students who fail to meet the minimum attendance and academic requirements for the 30-day evaluation period may be terminated.
-Students who reenter the program are placed in the same Satisfactory Academic Progress standing as when they left.
-Reenrolling students who have previously used all of the excused absences provided under their original contract will not receive any additional time for excused absences under the new reenrollment contract.
-In addition, students may be responsible for any overtime charges that had previously accrued but had not yet been assessed.
+Readmission for a student requires a personal interview with school administration.
+The reentering student will be placed on 30-day evaluation period.
+During the 30-day evaluation period the student must demonstrate for that period that they can meet the school's minimum attendance and academic requirements for Satisfactory Academic Progress.
+The student will then be evaluated for Satisfactory Academic Progress at the next scheduled evaluation period to determine their new status.
+Students who fail to meet the minimum attendance and academic requirements for that 30-day evaluation period may be terminated.
+Students who re-enter the program are placed in the same Satisfactory Academic Progress standing as when they left.
+If a reenrolling student has previously used all of their excused absences provided under their original contract, the student will not receive any additional time for excused absences under the new reenrollment contract.
+In addition, a student may be responsible for any previous overtime charges that had previously accrued, but not yet assessed.